Focus and Scope

 The EJGE uses Crossref Similarity Check software to screen papers for unoriginal material.
 By submitting your article to the EJGE, you agree to any necessary checks.

 The European Journal of Government and Economics is a biannual publication.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-In order to facilitate maximum dissemination and use, all article are licensed “Creative Commons Attribution-NonCommercial 4.0 International Public License (CC BY-NC 4.0)”.
+To facilitate maximum dissemination and use, all articles are licensed “Creative Commons Attribution-NonCommercial 4.0 International Public License (CC BY-NC 4.0)”.
 This license lets others distribute, remix, tweak, and build upon articles, as long as it is not for commercial purposes, and they credit authors for the original creation.